git-gauravtech/olms/README.md

     *   Detailed booking information (status, purpose, user).
     *   Admin actions (cancel booking, modify purpose).
     *   A "Book This Slot" button for Faculty/Admin if the slot is available.
     *   **Lab Layout Visualization:** A schematic diagram of the selected lab's desk/seat layout, with each seat color-coded by its working status (updated by Assistants).
+Includes a summary of working/non-working systems.
-    *   **Warning for Zero Working Systems:** If an "Available" slot is in a lab with 0 working systems, a warning is displayed.
+    *   **Warning for Zero Working Systems:** If an "Available" slot is in a lab with 0 working systems, a warning is displayed, and users are prompted for confirmation if they attempt to book it.

 ### 4.6.
 DAA Algorithm Integration (Admin Simulation)
 *   Admins can trigger simulations of DAA algorithms from a dedicated page:
-    *   **Graph Coloring:** For conflict-free lab session scheduling.
+    *   **Graph Coloring:** For conflict-free lab session scheduling based on lab session requests, time slots, and faculty availability.
-    *   **0/1 Knapsack:** For optimal allocation of scarce equipment.
+    *   **0/1 Knapsack:** For optimal allocation of scarce equipment to booking requests based on resource availability and request priority.
-    *   **Greedy Algorithm:** For efficient filling of empty lab slots.
+    *   **Greedy Algorithm:** For efficient filling of empty lab slots with pending bookings or tasks.
-    *   **Dijkstra’s Algorithm:** For assigning labs nearest to a user's location.
+    *   **Dijkstra’s Algorithm:** For assigning labs nearest to a user's department/location based on a campus layout graph.
 *   The backend simulates preparing input data, calling a C++ executable (via `child_process.spawn`), receiving output, and summarizing potential database changes.
-This entire simulation (input, output, summary) is displayed to the Admin.
+This entire simulation (input, output, summary) is displayed to the Admin for review.

+## 5. Algorithm Usage & Integration (as per PRD)

+The system integrates the following DAA algorithms (simulated as C++ calls) for optimization:

+### 5.1 Graph Coloring Algorithm
+*   **Purpose:** Schedule lab sessions to avoid time conflicts among labs or shared student groups.
+*   **Input (Simulated):** Graph nodes (lab session requests with details like course, faculty, student batch), available time slots, faculty availability.
+*   **Output (Simulated):** Assignment of time slots (colors) to lab sessions to achieve a conflict-free schedule, or identification of unschedulable sessions.
+*   **Usage:** Admin triggers simulation; backend builds a conceptual conflict graph and runs the "Graph Coloring" simulation.
+The output displayed suggests an optimized schedule for Admin review.

+### 5.2 Knapsack Algorithm
+*   **Purpose:** Allocate scarce lab equipment to bookings, maximizing total priority or utility.
+*   **Input (Simulated):** List of booking requests needing specific equipment (with priority values), and total available units of scarce resources.
+*   **Output (Simulated):** An optimal subset of bookings to allocate equipment to, without exceeding availability, maximizing total priority.
+*   **Usage:** Admin triggers simulation; backend gathers equipment demands and runs the "Knapsack" simulation.
+The output suggests an optimal equipment allocation for Admin review.

+### 5.3 Greedy Algorithm
+*   **Purpose:** Fill free lab slots or seats efficiently with smaller pending bookings or tasks.
+*   **Input (Simulated):** Identified free time slots in the schedule and a list of pending bookings or tasks with priorities and requirements.
+*   **Output (Simulated):** Assignments of tasks/bookings to free slots that maximize lab utilization based on a greedy strategy.
+*   **Usage:** Admin triggers simulation; backend identifies gaps and runs the "Greedy" simulation.
+The output suggests slot fillings for Admin review.

+### 5.4 Dijkstra’s Algorithm
+*   **Purpose:** Assign labs or resources nearest to a user's location for convenience.
+*   **Input (Simulated):** A graph representing the campus/building layout with weighted edges (distances), a user's source location, and a list of target available labs.
+*   **Output (Simulated):** The nearest available lab(s) and the shortest path(s) to them.
+*   **Usage:** Admin triggers simulation; backend models the layout and runs "Dijkstra's" simulation.
+The output suggests the most convenient lab(s) for Admin review.

+## 6. Detailed System Workflow (Summary)
+1.  **User Login & Role-Based Dashboard:** JWT authentication, role-specific views.
+2.  **Faculty Submits Booking Request:** Form submission, backend conflict check.
+Conflicting requests become `pending-admin-approval`.
+3.  **Admin Reviews Pending Faculty Requests:** Admin dashboard lists `pending-admin-approval` requests for action.
+4.  **Admin Triggers Algorithmic Optimizations:** Admin uses a dedicated page to run simulations of the DAA algorithms.
+5.  **Admin Reviews Algorithm Suggestions:** Frontend displays simulated inputs, outputs, and database impact summaries from the algorithm runs.
+6.  **Schedule Update:** Bookings are updated in the database (e.g., when an admin approves a request, or faculty/admin books an available slot).
+7.  **Daily Lab Operations:** Assistants update seat statuses; users view real-time lab availability and seat conditions.

-## 5. To Run This Project:
+## 7. To Run This Project:

 **Prerequisites:**
 1. Node.js and npm installed.